xuyp1991/eosforce.cdt/docs/guides/upgrading-from-1.2-to-1.3.md

 ```
 If you don't want to use the multi-index you can explicitly specify the name in the attribute ```c++ [[eosio::table("<valid action name>")]]```.

 For an example contract of ABI generation please see the file ./examples/abigen_test/test.cpp.
-You can generate the ABI for this file with `eosio-abigen test.cpp --output=test.abi`.
+You can generate the ABI for this file with `eosforce-abigen test.cpp --output=test.abi`.

 ### Fixing an ABI or Writing an ABI Manually
 - The sections to the ABI are pretty simple to understand and the syntax is purely JSON, so it is reasonable to write an ABI file manually.
 - The ABI generation will never be completely perfect for every contract written.
 Advanced features of the newest version of the ABI will require manual construction of the ABI, and odd and advanced C++ patterns could capsize the generators type deductions.
 So having a good knowledge of how to write an ABI should be an essential piece of knowledge of a smart contract writer.
-- Please refer to [developers.eos.io "How to Write an ABI File"](https://developers.eos.io/eosio-cpp/docs/how-to-write-an-abi) to learn about the different sections of an ABI.
+- Please refer to [developers.eos.io "How to Write an ABI File"](https://developers.eos.io/eosforce-cpp/docs/how-to-write-an-abi) to learn about the different sections of an ABI.

 ### Adding Ricardian Contracts and Clauses to ABI
 - As of EOSIO.CDT v1.4.0 the ABI generator will try to automatically import contracts and clauses into the generated ABI.
 There are a few caveats to this, one is a strict naming policy of the files and an HTML tag used to mark each Ricardian contract and each clause.
 - The Ricardian contracts should be housed in a file with the name <contract name>.contracts.md and the clauses should be in a file named <contract name>.clauses.md.
  - For each Ricardian contract the header `<h1 class="contract">ActionName</h1>` should be used, as this directs the ABI generator to attach this Ricardian contract to the specified action.
  - For each Ricardian clause the header `<h1 class="clause">ClauseID</h1>` should be used, as this directs the ABI generator to the clause id and the subsequent body.
- - The option `-R` has been added to eosio-cpp and eosio-abigen to add "resource" paths to search from, so you can place these files in any directory structure you like and use `-R<path to file>` in the same vein as `-I` for include paths.
+ - The option `-R` has been added to eosforce-cpp and eosforce-abigen to add "resource" paths to search from, so you can place these files in any directory structure you like and use `-R<path to file>` in the same vein as `-I` for include paths.
  - To see these in use please see ./examples/hello/hello.contracts.md and ./examples/hello/hello.clauses.md.